-Category Risk Area/Weakness Action to be Delivered in 2020/21 and Beyond Behaving with Integrity and Ethics; and Capacity and Leadership.
-Need to establish the effectiveness of ethical awareness training and the degree it underpins organisational culture.
-(OPCC and Force) The Ethics Committee will be tasked with establishing the most appropriate mechanism to determine effectiveness.
+leakness Action to be Delivered in 2020/21 and Beyond establish the s of ethical training and the it underpins al culture.
+(OPCC ensure that ng policies are in working effectively.
+Force) The Ethics Committee will be tasked with establishing the most appropriate mechanism to determine effectiveness.
 Its recommended approach will be delivered as an action plan throughout 2020/21.
-Behaving with Integrity and Ethics; Sustainable Outcomes; and Capacity and Leadership.
-Need to ensure that whistleblowing policies are in place and working effectively.
-(OPCC and Force) The findings of the 2019/20 Internal Audit will be implemented.
-Behaving with Integrity and Ethics; Openness and Engagement; and Determine Interventions.
-Protocols for Partnership working to be established; to include how values are embedded and evidenced.
-(OPCC and Force) Partnership working protocols to be developed.
-Behaving with Integrity and Ethics.
-Need to evidence that there is two-way interaction between the Commissioner's Police and Crime Plan and the community plans of Local Authorities.
-(OPCC and Force) Ongoing attendance of OPCC staff at the Gwent Public Services Boards will assist in embedding the benefits of a two-way interaction between devolved and reserved Functions in Wales.
-Sustainable Outcomes, Managing Risks and Transparency and Accountability.
-Need to evidence that Gwent Police is acting upon HMICFRS assessments and recommendations.
-(OPCC and Force) This will be delivered through the revised meeting structure within the Force and between the OPCC.
-Determine Interventions; and Risks and Performance.
-Performance Management Framework and Measures for the Police and Crime Plan yet to be finalised.
-(OPCC and Force) Performance Management Framework and Measures to be finalised for the Police and Crime Plan and evidence of corrective action (where necessary) provided.
-Determine Interventions.
-Business Plans do not demonstrate consideration of 'Social Value'.
-(OPCC and Force) Consideration should be given to embedding the concept of 'social value' across the OPCC and Force through a social value policy.
-Risks and Performance The effectiveness of business continuity planning needs to be assessed in light of the Coronavirus pandemic and the transition to the 'new norm'.
-At the 30 th June 2020, the direct costs of £650k in responding to the pandemic since March 2020 have been: Existing Internal Audit recommendations to be finalised on business continuity plan.
+The findings of the 2019/20 Internal Audit will be implemented.
+Partnership working shed; to include how embedded and OPCC and Force ) dence that there is raction between the er's Police and and the community Local Authorities.
+Force) Partnership working protocols to be developed.
+Ongoing attendance of OPCC staff at the Gwent Public Services Boards will assist in embedding the benefits of a two-way interaction between devolved and reserved Functions in Wales. idence that Gwent ing upon HMICFRS and itions.
+(OPCC and Management This will be delivered through the revised meeting structure within the Force and between the OPCC.
+Performance Management Framework and Measures for the Crime Plan yet to be PCC and Force) and Measures to be finalised for the Police and Crime Plan and evidence of corrective action (where necessary) provided.
+Plans do not consideration of '.
+(OPCC and Force) Consideration should be given to embedding the concept of 'social value' across the OPCC and Force through a social value policy. eness of business anning needs to be in light of the pandemic and the he 'new norm'. une 2020, the direct 0k in responding to c since March 2020 Existing Internal Audit recommendations to be finalised on business continuity plan.
 The Business Support Silver group has been tasked with managing the recovery of Gwent Police.
-Each Department (including the OPCC) has been tasked with developing plans that will lead to: £433k - PPE Purchases; £71k - Testing; £62k - ICT Costs; £52k - Overtime; £19k - Estate Costs (incl.
-Cleaning and H&S measures; £9k - Fleet Costs; and £4k - Training Cancellations In July 2020, the Home Office confirmed that the costs of PPE will be reimbursed to Forces.
-It is expected that the above A resumption of business as usual; Anticipating and planning for a new normal; Delivering improved and transformed operating processes and procedures building on lessons learnt and capturing and embedding good practice; and An appreciation of the short-term, medium and long-term direct costs of Coronavirus to Gwent Police.
-In addition, senior leaders in both the costs will also be partly offset from savings in other budget areas such as travel and subsistence, utilities etc, by virtue of lockdown restrictions.
-OPCC and the Force will undertake an assessment of the longer-term disruption and consequences arising from the coronavirus pandemic, such as:
+Each Department (including the OPCC) has been tasked with developing plans that will lead to: Purchases; ng; osts; ime; state Costs (incl.
+I H&S measures; osts; and ng Cancellations A resumption of business as usual; Anticipating and planning for a new normal; Delivering improved and transformed operating processes and procedures building on lessons learnt and capturing and embedding good practice; and b), the Home Office at the costs of PPE ursed to Forces. ed that the above so be partly offset s in other budget as travel and utilities etc, by virtue restrictions.
+An appreciation of the short-term, medium and long-term direct costs of Coronavirus to Gwent Police.
+In addition, senior leaders in both the OPCC and the Force will undertake an assessment of the longer-term disruption and consequences arising from the coronavirus pandemic, such as: arsed to Forces. ed that the above so be partly offset s in other budget as travel and utilities etc, by virtue